billdeluck/ShiftPilot-Pro/ShiftPilot-Pro_Project-Proposal.md

 *   **AI-optional intelligent scheduling** for predictive, fair, and adaptive shift assignments.
 *   **Role-based, granular controls** allowing flexible weekend/holiday policies.
 *   **Secure encrypted backups** with Google Drive integration to ensure data safety.
+*   **Data consistency across devices**: Automatic or manual sync via Google Drive, ensuring all users (admins, managers) on different computers always have the latest data when online or by pressing a sync button.
 *   **Dynamic, extensible system configurations** that adapt to any business’s unique needs.
 *   **Conversational chat interface** for effortless interaction and on-the-fly rescheduling.
 *   **Detailed reporting** on coverage, absenteeism, and salary impact empowering HR decisions.